invoke-ai/InvokeAI/docs/features/LORAS.md

 simply apply their effect without being triggered.

 LoRAs are typically stored in .safetensors files, which are the most secure way to store and transmit these types of weights.
-You may install any number of `.safetensors` LoRA files simply by copying them into the `autoimport/lora` directory of the corresponding InvokeAI models directory (usually `invokeai` in your home directory).

 To use these when generating, open the LoRA menu item in the options panel, select the LoRAs you want to apply and ensure that they have